fdevaulx/blockchain-playbook-dev/README.md

 This repository holds the artifacts that will make up the building of the playbook for federal U.S.G use of blockchain technologies

+## Draft

+This is a draft version; further distribution or publication is expressly prohibited by ACT-IAC policy

 ## Roadmap

 ![blockchain timeline](playbook-timeline.png?raw=true "blockchain timeline")